yotamsha/conjure-cli/README.md

 ### Example

-Check out the `examples/basic` directory for a simple example of how to use spec-based functions.
+Check out the `examples` directory for a simple example of how to use spec-based functions.

 ## Requirements